DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/dashboard-layout.md

 ![|layout-options-button-in-ribbon](../../images/layout-options-button-ribbon.png)

-This invokes the **Dashboard Layout Options** dialog that allows you to specify the dashboard width and height:
+This invokes the **Dashboard Layout Options** dialog that allows you to specify the width and height of the dashboard:

 ![layout-options-dialog](../../images/layout-options-dialog.png)